inug4mi/sand_simulator/README.md

 # Sand-Simulator
-Make sure to have pygame module installed
+Make sure to have pygame library installed

 Place all files into the same folder